ari-vedant-jain/hdp_nifi_twitter_demo/README.md

 <!--  - [Guilherme Braccialli](https://github.com/gbraccialli) for helping to maintain the code and adding sentiment analysis component -->
 <!--  - [Tim Veil](https://github.com/timveil) for developing the original banana dashboard-->

+Thanks to [Ryan Templeton](https://github.com/rtempleton) & [Paul Hargis](https://github.com/pmhargisNG10) with their help in building the demo.

+This Demo is built by modifying the [Hortonworks Twitter Demo](https://github.com/hortonworks-gallery/hdp22-twitter-demo)
 ------------------

 #### Purpose: Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume